 Total Disability based on Individual Unemployability, also known as TDIU or IU.

-Am I eligible for TDIU?
+Who is eligible for TDIU?

 How do I apply for TDIU?

-The first thing you need to do is complete the VA Form 21-8940.
-Click here for the form.
-It is also helpful to obtain a medical report from your doctor stating that your service-connected disability or disabilities prevent you from maintaining substantially gainful employment.
+The first step is completing the VA Form 21-8940, Application for Increased Compensation Based on Unemployability.
+You should also obtain a medical report from your doctor stating your service-connected disability(s) prevents you from maintaining substantially gainful employment.